PawelTroka/TROKA.Software.SmartHome/README.md

 <sup>8</sup> Swipe left/right and up/down doesn't work.

 <sup>9</sup> Works really slow and often does not trigger motion correctly.
 Vibration alarms not implemented.

+<sup>10</sup> Should be possible via custom component and some tinkering.
+See https://community.home-assistant.io/t/in-development-lg-smartthinq-component/40157/249